minewhat/slate/source/includes/_collection.md

 Parameter | Description
 --------- | -------------
 pid | Product ID.
-The unique identifier of the product you want us to track. associated_ids  | The array of associated product ids
+The unique identifier of the product you want us to track associated_ids  | The array of associated product ids

 ### Associated IDs